LEvinson2504/pythonMicroframeworks/README.md

 #### Main findings:
 * There is a big discrepancy between ``rss``, and ``vms`` memory usage on Linux and Windows, see [psutil](http://pythonhosted.org/psutil/#psutil.Process.memory_info) tool.
 Hopefully, psutil 4.0.0 [will be more useful](http://pythonhosted.org/psutil/#psutil.Process.memory_full_info), my 3.3.0 does not have ``memory_full_info()`` yet.
-* All my measurements show much more memory usage than in this [2011 examination](http://nuald.blogspot.de/2011/08/web-application-framework-comparison-by.html) - but those were older versions, too.
+* Most of my measurements show more memory usage than this [2011 examination](http://nuald.blogspot.de/2011/08/web-application-framework-comparison-by.html) - but those were older versions.
 * *web.py* is slower, especially on Windows, hammering takes ~60% longer as for any of the others.
-* *web.py* is the first to timeout on windows.
+* *web.py* is the first to timeout on *Windows*.
-* *tornado* is the first to timeout on Linux.
+* *tornado* is the first to timeout on *Linux*.
 * After hammering, the memory usage is higher.
   * only for *bottle*, the effect is < 1%. *Bottle seems to have the best memory management.*
-  * *all* the other frameworks need considerably more memory after 2000 url requests.
+  * *all* the other frameworks need considerably more memory after having served 2000 url requests.
   * the effect is stronger on *Windows* for most of them.
-  * for *tornado* the effect is stronger on *Linux*, it needs 23% more memory after 2000 url requests.
+  * for *tornado* the effect is stronger on *Linux* - it needs 23% more memory after 2000 url requests.
+* Some of the frameworks are probably really powerful, but also more difficult to understand.
+But before my final verdict, I guess I need to sleep.
+This was ~9 hours of straight coding. *After* a full working day. :-)

-Please help me improve this.
+Please help me improve this, fork it.
 It was a one-night-hack.
 Not everything is super-elegant yet.
 But it works.

 ## Donationware
-If you like this, show it: ``[BTC] 14EyWS5z8Y5kgwq52D3qeZVor1rUsdNYJy``.
+Very important - **If you like this, show it:** `` [BTC] 14EyWS5z8Y5kgwq52D3qeZVor1rUsdNYJy ``.
 Thanks, much appreciated.